Did you know?

 This area is also rich in birdlife including eagles that might well look you in the eye.

 Some of the Panorama Route's lesser-known but no less fascinating attractions are clustered around Ohrigstad.
 Echo Caves extend for 40km into the rock, a limestone fairyland.
 At Ohrigstad Dam Reserve you can fish for yellowtail or carp on tranquil waters surrounded by mountains, an ideal refuge from the crowds in peak season.

 How to get here

-If you are driving from Johannesburg, join the N12 towards Witbank and head for Nelspruit, then come north.
+If you are driving from Johannesburg, join the N12 towards eMalahleni (Witbank) and head for Mbombela (Nelspruit), then come north.
 You can also come via the N4.
 The Panorama Route is also accessible by shuttle and long-distance bus.

 Around the area

 While in this area, a visit to the nearby Kruger National Park is a must.